⚠️ Important: If you work in Ontario, you must have a MDBilling account set up to bill in the CHR. See Integrating your CHR account with MDBilling.

 3. In the Billing Items section of the encounter, complete or change the Insured Payment Detail and Ontario Health Insurance Plan Payment Detail fields, as necessary.
 For more information, see Creating provincial bills.

-4. Add the service codes to the bill.
-If you selected a template with insured billing items added, the billing items are displayed.
+📌 Note: If you selected a template with insured billing items added, the billing items are displayed.
 Click a billing item to modify or delete it.

 💡 Tip: You can clone past insured billing items by clicking the clock icon next to Insured Billing and selecting the billing item you want to use.

-Click Insured Billing to add a new service code.
 An Edit Billing Item window appears.